Force India: Sponsorship and partners

 Kingfisher, a brand owned by Vijay Mallya, was the primary sponsor.
 Other sponsors for 2008 included ICICI Bank, Medion, Kanyan Capital, Reebok and Reliance Industries Limited.
 The above sponsors, except ICICI Bank and Kanyan Capital, continued to sponsor the team in 2009.
 New sponsors include AVG, Airbus and Whyte & Mackay.

 In December 2009, Computational Research Laboratories (CRL), a wholly owned subsidiary of Tata Sons, and Force India Formula One Team announced an exclusive three-year multimillion-dollar partnership deal to offer a fully automated Computational Fluid Dynamics (CFD) solution to aid the design of the team's next generation race cars as well improve aerodynamic efficiency in the current racing models.

 Force India F1 has tied up with Airbus and EADS for technological support, and has a technical partnership with McLaren.

 In October 2011, Indian company Sahara India Pariwar purchased 42.5% of the team's shares for $100 million.
 Mallya retained 42.5%, and the remaining 15% belonged to the Mol family.
 The team was renamed Sahara Force India as a result.
 The shares sold were newly issued; Mallya and Mol did not sell any of their existing shares.

 Brazilian auto parts manufacturer Aethra joined the team as an official partner in 2012.
 Other sponsors include Kingfisher Airlines (former), Whyte and Mackay, United Breweries Group, Vladivar Vodka, AVG Technologies, Alpinestars, Reebok, Schroth Racing, Muc-Off, Hackett, Chatham-Marine, UPS Direct, STILL and STL.
 Smirnoff announced a partnership with the team in May 2014.

 Univa announced a partnership with the team in June 2014.

 Force India announced a partnership with the Japanese company NEC Corporation (Mexican Division) for the 2015 season.

 Force India supported Hilmer Motorsport in GP2 and GP3 in 2014.
 In 2015 Force India announced a partnership with Adaptavist.
 Since 2011, Force India have also provided backing to teenager Jehan Daruvala following his win of the team's 'One in a Billion' competition.

 Hype Energy Drinks has been a Force India sponsor since the 2015 season, with their CEO, former Formula 1 driver Bertrand Gachot, having driven for predecessor team Jordan during the 1991 season.
 Force India have featured Hype Energy branding on the rear wing and side pods of the car for races where alcohol advertising is prohibited.
 Hype Energy also supply the drivers with personal drinks bottles for races.

 On 14 March 2017, Force India announced a new sponsorship with BWT AG, which saw the VJM10 gain a striking pink livery, leading to the 'Pink Panther' nickname used for the cars by fans, commentators and the team themselves on social media.
 Another new sponsor for 2017 was whisky brand Johnnie Walker, with whom Force India struck a multi-year deal.

 Racing record

-Driver development program
+Driver development programme

 During Force India's time in F1, the team supported multiple drivers on the FIA Global Pathway and gave them the opportunity to participate in Formula One test sessions.
 These drivers include: